-Once a national list of priority CECs has been developed, EPA should include the priority contaminants in its National Aquatic Resource Surveys of rivers/streams, lakes, coastal waters, and wetlands and in its

-Unregulated Contaminant Monitoring Program for drinking water systems.
+Once a national list of priority CECs has been developed, EPA should include the priority contaminants in its National Aquatic Resource Surveys of rivers/streams, lakes, coastal waters, and wetlands and in its Unregulated Contaminant Monitoring Program for drinking water systems.
 EPA should provide technical assistance and support to state and interstate agencies to analyze for these contaminants in their monitoring of surface and ground waters.
 The U.S. Geological Survey should include these contaminants in their National Water Quality Assessment Program and in their special studies for states.
 Federal and state monitoring programs should also include non-targeted laboratory analyses to discover unknown CECs so these can be added to the priority list in future years.

 Detecting CECs does not prove that risks exist.
 The public needs to know if these substances are occurring at levels adversely affecting human health or aquatic life.
 At the present time, the public depends on EPA, other federal agencies, and university researchers to determine the toxicity of CECs and for EPA and the states to recommend safe levels in air, water, fish, and soil.
 Federal agencies and university researchers do not have the resources to assess all the CECs found in the environment and need industry to contribute to these efforts.
-EPA should start issuing testing orders under Section 4 of the Toxic Substances Control Act (TSCA) to require industry to provide toxicity assessments and analytical methods for industrial chemicals of concern so that monitoring and risk evaluations can begin as quickly as possible.
+Using Section 8 authority of TSCA, EPA should require industry to provide toxicity assessments and analytical methods they have developed for priority CECs.
+When industry has not yet developed these assessments and methods, EPA should issue testing orders under Section 4 of TSCA to require industry to develop this information so that monitoring and risk evaluations can begin as quickly as possible.